 "The successful translation of a design from idea to built reality is among the architect’s most challenging and complex tasks.
 Through a series of detailed case studies, Comprehensive Tectonics by Alexis Gregory skillfully demystifies this process, explaining the priorities and decisions that inform the selection of materials and clearly illustrating their assembly from foundation to roof."

-"In the spirit of Ed Ford’s Modern Details Series, the Birkhauser Details Book Series, and Detail Magazine is Gregory’s contemporary addition to the art and science of detailing.
-How a building turns a corner, touches the ground and reaches for the sky is presented through richly illustrated case studies that demonstrate that detailing has just as much design agency as form making and that spatial polemics and means and methods is one and the same when making architecture."
+"In the spirit of Ed Ford’s Details of Modern Architecture series, the Birkhauser Details book series, and Detail magazine is Gregory’s contemporary addition to the art and science of detailing.
+How a building turns a corner, touches the ground and reaches for the sky is presented through richly illustrated case studies that demonstrate that detailing has just as much design agency as form-making and that spatial polemics and means and methods are one and the same when making architecture."